influxdata/influxdb-client-js/influxdb-client-apis.resource.name.md

 ## Resource.name property

-Optional name of the resource if the resource has a name field.
+Optional: A name for the resource.
+Not all resource types have a name field.

 <b>Signature:</b>